<?xml version="1.0" encoding="utf-8"?>

 <channel>

-<atom:link href="http://www.associationofpittsburghpriests.com/page-7741/EventModule/6120234/RSS" rel="self" type="application/rss+xml" />
+<atom:link href="http://www.associationofpittsburghpriests.org/page-7741/EventModule/6120234/RSS" rel="self" type="application/rss+xml" />

 <title>Association of Pittsburgh Priests upcoming events</title>